paultopia/stray-cites/README.md

 # stray-cites
-personal tool to catch missing references cited in book manuscript or stray citations with no reference in text work in progress.  to be written in python.  mostly a learning project, plus research assistants tend to make errors when you ask them to check references in large manuscripts.
+personal tool to catch missing references cited in book manuscript or stray citations with no reference in text. rough draft/ work in progress.  written for python 3.  mostly a learning project, plus research assistants tend to make errors when you ask them to check references in large manuscripts.
+usage: python autocite.py [citationfile.txt] [referencesfile.txt]

 Pseudo-code/design:

-1.  take two files (MS word format, or plain text, or whatever seems most convenient).
+1.  take two files converted to ascii (from the same original format, by the same application, to ensure consistent ascii conversions).
   a.  file 1: text containing references in author-date format (e.g. "Gowder 2015" or "(Gowder 2015)", with single letters after years for multiple refs per author per year)
   b.  file 2: reference list in some consistent format.  for present purposes, all that matters is that